Skip to Content

 Samsung Internet

-• Change the text size on websites.
+• The app lets you change the text size on websites.

-• Scan QR codes.
+• The app supports scanning QR codes.

 Google Chrome

-Which one should you use?
+Which one should you use

 If you use Chrome on other devices, you should use Google Chrome.
 The app is more powerful when you combine the desktop and mobile versions.